 The adaptation-level theory implies that the reaction of an individual to the received stimulant depends on the perception and reaction to similar stimuli in the past (Helson, 1964).
 Oliver (1980) applied this theory to studying customer satisfaction, claiming that satisfaction primarily depends on previously created expectations.
 According to his model, customers evaluate satisfaction with a product in comparison to their expectations of the product's performances.
-If the performance is above expectations, the satisfaction grows.
-If the performance (perceived quality) are below the expectations, satisfaction is lowered.
+If the performance is above expectations, satisfaction is lowered.
 Oliver (1980) concluded that expectation confirmation has a positive connection to a moderate level of customer satisfaction.
 Positive disconfirmation (perceived performances above expectations) increases customer satisfaction, while negative disconfirmation (perceived performances below expectations) leads to decreasing customer satisfaction.